 - Translation Certificate, UMass Boston

-- Community Interpretation Certificate and candidate for Legal and Medical certificates, Boston University
+- Community Interpretation and Legal Interpretation Certificates and candidate for Medical certificate, Boston University

 - Interpreting for Social Justice workshop, developed at Highlander Research and Education Center